Don't Let Winter Freeze Your Fun - Warm Up with Colorado Snowshoeing!

 Stocked with fish, fishing via a permit is allowed as is wakeless boating.

-The lake was formed where 12 different streams flowed into W Monument Creek.
+The lake was formed where 12 different streams flowed into West Monument Creek.
 There are hills at each of these junctions on the trail, making for a kinetic experience.
+Touted as one of the best snowshoeing trails in Colorado simply due to length alone, Pikes Peak views make it 100x better!

 PRO TIP!
 Bikers tend to go clockwise.
 Hike counterclockwise.
 Make sure to find trail 700 at north end of dam to continue around the lake.